-- root causes. - Inability to go beyond the investigator's current knowledge can't find causes that they don't already know - Lack of support to help the investigator ask the right "why" questions. - Results aren't repeatable different people using 5 Whys come up with different causes for the same problem. - The tendency to a isolate single root cause, whereas each question couldelicit many different root causes
+- Tendency for investigators to stop at symptoms rather than going on to lower level - root causes - Inability to go beyond the investigator's current knowledge can't find causes that they don't already know - Lack of support to help the investigator to ask the right "why" questions. - Results aren't repeatable different people using 5 Whys come up with different causes for the same problem. - The tendency to a isolate single root cause, whereas each question could elicit many different root causes